aduffy70/aduffy70.github.io/research.md

 ### Publications:

-Longhurst ML, D Coster, AM Duffy, PG Wolf, H Lee, and T Campbell. (in press).
+Longhurst ML, D Coster, PG Wolf, AM Duffy, H Lee, and T Campbell.
+2016.
 Multi-year professional development grounded in educative curriculum focused on integrating technology with reformed science teaching principles.
-School Science and Mathematics.
+School Science and Mathematics 116:430-441.

 Duffy AM, MC Stensvold, and DR Farrar.
 2015.
 Independent gametophytes of *Hymenophllum wrightii* in North America: not as rare as we thought.
 American Fern Journal 105:45-55.